BioShock Infinite:Burial at Sea

 Plasmid-and-gun combat, tighter resource pressure, environmental mood, noir-flavored exploration, and an Episode Two shift toward stealth, scouting, and avoidance.

-Booker and Elizabeth reunite in Rapture on the eve of disaster, searching for Sally and uncovering connective tissue between Columbia, Suchong, Atlas, and the original BioShock timeline.
+Booker and Elizabeth reunite in Rapture on the eve of disaster, searching for Sally and uncovering connective tissue between Columbia, Suchong, Atlas, Little Sisters, and the original BioShock timeline.

 Episode Two changes the feel of the whole project by making Elizabeth the playable lead and steering the experience toward stealth instead of pure firefights.